 1. New Backlinks Acquired Each Month

-I check this at the start of every month to see which sites are linked to my blog naturally (or from outreach campaigns).
+I check this at the start of every month to see which sites linked to my blog naturally (or from outreach campaigns).
 SE Ranking shows new backlinks with dates, so I can correlate link acquisition with traffic spikes or ranking improvements.

 2. Referring Domains Count